Written by Abdun Nur

 The fire and theft element are separated from the accident claims element, allowing the bondsman to protect as many vehicles as they wish as long as they protect their vehicles according to the bond.

-The bond would require verified fitting of a tracking, immobilising and alarm system, of a very high quality, into all car within the bond, it is the individual that is assured to drive not the vehicle, so only the primary vehicle is covered for theft.
+The bond would require verified fitting of a tracking, immobilising and alarm system, of a very high quality, into all primary cars within the bond, it is the individual that is assured to drive not the vehicle, so only the primary vehicle is covered for theft.
 Installation of these systems would be an element of the cooperative bond garage, attached to the need bond, the monitoring of the tracking systems would be through the bond garage directly, this service in the corporate model normally costs between £8 – £100 a month in monitoring fees, but, in contrast would be part of the annual cost of the assurance bond.

 Requirements of the Bond – 3: FRAUD – INTOXICATION – COMPETENCY

 If fraud is proven the bondsman is banned from the bonding system forever, their deposit refunded, and they can go back to the corporate insurance.

 If a bondsman drives and has an accident while intentionally intoxicated, they’re banned from the bonding system forever, their deposit refunded, and they can go back to the corporate insurance.
 A blood alcohol content (BAC) level of 0.08 percent is considered impaired, however this intoxication would likely only become know through an accident.

 You must be competent (not related to license) to drive the vehicle under your control.